DataDog/documentation/content/en/agent/faq/host-metrics-with-the-container-agent.md

 ### Metrics for partitions
 The layered nature of Linux storage (block devices, logical volumes, and partitions) makes it necessary to have a partition mounted to report its free space.

-The container Agent reports disk metrics and rates for every partition that is accessible (even if only partially).
-This separation is enforced by cgroups and Docker.
+The container Agent reports disk metrics and rates for every wholly or partially accessible partition.
+Cgroups and Docker enforce this separation.
 To allow disk usage reporting on a partition, you need to expose it through a Docker volume with the `-v` argument to `docker run`.
 The following options are available:

 * Create a dummy file in the filesystem to watch and expose it through Docker.
 The Agent can't access any other file on this partition.
     ```